busterbenson/notes/_posts/2013/2013-08-24-live-like-a-hydra.md

-one_liner    : "Thoughts on how to get stronger when things are chaotic." image			   : pieces/live-like-a-hydra.jpg piles			   : ['resiliance', 'behavior-change', 'self-tracking'] comment_link :
+one_liner    : "Thoughts on how to get stronger when things are chaotic." image			   : pieces/live-like-a-hydra.jpg piles			   : ['resiliance', 'behavior-change', 'self-tracking', 'personal-mythology'] comment_link :
 ---